 Toronto, ON M4P 1K5

-ADRIC used to require the CEE report every three years, but has changed to an annual system as per member requests.
-See the change announcement here.
+(ADRIC previously required the CEE report every three years, but has changed to an annual system as per member requests.
+See the change announcement here.)